 - Achieve a rating of Achieved on at least 75% of the learning objectives by the end of the residency.

 Consequences: Failure to fulfill any of the graduation requirements may result in dismissal from residency training without pay.
-Any infraction that occurs will be evaluated by the Residency Program Director and Director of Clinical Programs and, as needed, the University Coordinator, Vice President of Human Resources, and/or the Loss Prevention Department.
+Any infraction that occurs will be evaluated by the Residency Program Director, and as needed, the University Coordinator, Vice President of Human Resources, and/or the Loss Prevention Department.
 Every effort will be made to allow the resident to remedy a violation with the following guidance.

 Actions Requiring Immediate Dismissal: The following actions will result in immediate termination of employment and dismissal from residency training: